News and Views

 I am attending Left Coast Crime in Honolulu in March.
 Among other things, I'll be taking part in a panel on Golden Age fiction with Ragnar Jonasson and others.

 Books fromThe Detection Club

 Motives for Murder, a collection of 20 new stories with an intro by Len Deighton and a fascinating afterword by Peter Lovesey, has been published by Sphere in the UK as a paperback original, and by Crippen & Landru in the US in both hardback and paperback editions.
 A paperback edition of the Detection Club's round robin mystery novel, The Sinking Admiral, is due out soon.
 This fascinating project was masterminded by Simon Brett, and I'm one of fourteen writers to have collaborated on the novel.
 I'm also honoured to have been elected eighth President of the Detection Club.
 My seven predecessors since the Club was founded in 1930 include G.K.
 Chesterton, Dorothy L. Sayers, and Agatha Christie.

 The British Library

 I enjoyed presenting a week-end course on Classic Crime at the British Library in January, and I'm looking forward to the appearance of my next anthology in the Classic Crime series. a collection of locked room and impossible crime stories called Miraculous Mysteries.

-I shall be at the Lit and Phil in Newcastle on 11 April talking about classic crime and The Golden Age of Murder.
+I was at the Lit and Phil in Newcastle on 11 April talking about classic crime and The Golden Age of Murder.
 A great venue, and it's just possibel I may be back there towards the end of this year.

 Alibis in the Archives